nicolas92g/Simulateur/README.md

 # Simulateur
 Simulateur de Mongolfiere (hot air balloon Simulator)

+press escape and then on the ? button on the application to know how to use it.

 description of the project:
 This Simulator was written in C++ with openGL additional used libraries are : glfw, glm, freetype, libnoise, stb-master, glad, assimp